-“It is extremely telling that while the President called for across-the-board cuts to agency funding in his budget proposal, he asked for a funding increase to the office this Administration is misusing to bust unions,” Congressman Levin said.
+“It is extremely telling that while the President called for across-the-board cuts to agency funding in his budget proposal, he asked for a funding increase to the office this Administration is misusing to bust unions,” Levin said.

 “That money is better spent holding Betsy DeVos accountable for abandoning her duty as the chief defender of our nation’s public schools.”